radar-lab/traffic_monitoring/README.md

 The proposed monitoring platform will be able to collect traffic count, speed and classification data on all lanes at the intersections for each traffic mode in real-time, and also create automatic traffic statistical reports for traffic planners for later analysis.
 In this project, a demonstrable version of multimodal traffic monitoring platform will be developed at an intersection covered with a wide field of view.
 The demo system as shown in the figure above will be built to demonstrate the performance of the multimodal monitoring in real time.

 ## Experiment
-Experiment in a parking lot:
+Experiment in a parking lot (refer to ~/traffic_monitoring/data/training/ for the collected data):

 ![project_experiment](https://github.com/radar-lab/traffic_monitoring/blob/master/report/experiment.png)

-Experiment at a traffic intersection:
+Experiment at a traffic intersection (refer to ~/traffic_monitoring/data/data_intersection/ for the collected data):

 ![project_experiment](https://github.com/radar-lab/traffic_monitoring/blob/master/report/realdata_setup1.jpg)
 ![project_experiment](https://github.com/radar-lab/traffic_monitoring/blob/master/report/realdata_setup2.jpg)